A complex singlet extension of the Standard Model with a singlet fermion dark matter: Numerical study

+It can be seen that only at $m_\chi \approx 62.5~\mathrm{GeV}$ the DM relic density and the LZ results are satisfied \footnote{This is un update of the discussion in ref.~\cite{Cho:2021itv} based on the XENON1T experiment~\cite{XENON:2020kmp}.
+The DM mass $m_\chi\simeq 62.5~\mathrm{GeV}$ is still allowed, but $m_\chi \simeq 2~\mathrm{TeV}$ in the previous analysis is excluded by this update of the results of the direct detection experiments.}.

+However, since the DM mass $m_\chi$ is almost half of the mass of degenerate scalars, $m_{h_1} \approx m_{h_2} \approx 125~\mathrm{GeV}$, the relic density of the scalar DM is much smaller than the observed value, due to the resonant enhancement of the DM annihilation process mediated by $h_1$ and $h_2$.
+The scaled cross section $\tilde{\sigma}_\mathrm{SI}^\chi$ is directly affected and suppressed by this effect.
+Therefore, in the following numerical study, we fix the scalar DM mass at $m_\chi = 62.5~\mathrm{GeV}$ with $m_{h_1} \approx m_{h_2}$ to satisfy the condition realizing the first-order EWPT and constraints from the direct detection experiments.
+Then, we investigate the possibility of the fermion DM compensating for the lack of thermal relic abundance in the scalar DM.

 We adopt a set of input parameters as shown in Table~\ref{tab:BP}.
+As mentioned above, a sizable $\delta_2$ is required for a strong first-order EWPT to occur, the typical magnitude of which is $\delta_2 \sim 1$, realized by a relatively large $\alpha$ and small $v_S$.
+Even if $\alpha$ is reduced from the maximum value $\pi/4$, $v_S$ keeps the magnitude of $\mathcal{O}(0.1)$ for a while~(BP1-BP3).
+On the other hand, when $\alpha\lesssim 0.1$, the appropriate magnitude of $v_S$ is $\mathcal{O}(0.01)$~(BP4).
 Output parameters obtained through \eqref{m2}-\eqref{b1} are also shown in the table.
 The following analysis treats the fermion DM mass $m_f$ and the Yukawa coupling $\lambda_f$ as free parameters with these inputs.

 Since there are two DM candidates in our model, the sum of the relic density of the scalar DM $\qty(\Omega_\chi h^2)$ and of the fermion DM $\qty(\Omega_f h^2)$, i.e.,